Jason6583/ForexTrading/README.md

 Users are able to buy, sell assets.
 Users are able to see their porfolios.

-More information is in slovak documentation inside of project.
+More information is in slovak documentation inside of repository.